AmazingWings/BOB_RP2040-DevBoard/Hardware/Readme.md

 <div align="center">

 # Production Files
+### RP2040 BOB Devboard
 </div>

 ---

-This folder contains all the production files requred for the rp2040 BOB devboard.
+This folder contains all the necessary production files required to manufacture the **RP2040 BOB devboard**.

 ---

+## 🛠️ How to Use (Manufacturing)

-If you want to use it i suggest all you do is drag and drop the whole folder into JLCPCB because they automatically comipile what you need.
+If you want to order this board, simply **drag and drop the entire folder into JLCPCB**.
+Their system will automatically detect and compile all the necessary files you need for production.

-THe file named BOM is the BOM file its in a csv format already.
+## 📄 Key Files

+* **BOM (Bill of Materials):** Provided in standard `.csv` format, ready for component sourcing and assembly.